 |Jennifer L. Chiu, Ph.D.

 Dr. Fick earned her Ph.D. in Science Education from the University of Michigan.
 She holds an M.S. in Natural Resources, and an M.A. in Science Education, also from the University of Michigan, and a B.A. in Environmental Studies and Biology from Bowdoin College.
-She also taught middle and high school science at public and independent schools for five years in New England.
+Before returning to graduate school, she taught middle and high school earth, environmental , and life sciences at public and independent schools for five years in New England.